onodu/NumberConverter/README.md

 # NumberConverter
-Convert integers and fixed point real numbers between numeral systems.
+Convert integers and fixed point reals between numeral systems.
 Supports numeral systems form 2 to 36.
 Alphabet is '0-9a-z\.'.
 Input strings are case insensitive.
 Parsing of input string stops when parser meets the first error (wrong character in a given system) and shows you an error message.
-Length of numbers is limited olny by your available memory, since the program depends on Boost multiprecision integers (MPI).
+Length of numbers is limited olny by your available memory as the program depends on Boost multiprecision integers (MPI).

 The program is written in C++17 and depends on Boost for MPIs and Qt for interface.

 ## Pseudocode
 ### Core procedure
 Input:
-- inputNumber - string, representing a number in system base1. inputNumber can contain one point, delimiting integer and fraction parts;
+- inputNumber - string, a number in system base1. inputNumber can contain integer part, decimal point and fraction part;
-- base1 - integer number, denoting system of input number;
+- base1 - integer, system of input number;
-- base2 - integer number, denoting system of output number;
+- base2 - integer, system of output number;
-- digitsAfterPoint - number, limiting length of faction part in output number.
+- digitsAfterPoint - integer to limit length of a faction part in an output number.

 Output:
-- outString - string, representing inputNumber in system base2.
+- outString - string, inputNumber in system base2.
 If inputNumber contains fraction part, outString can also contains one.
-Some number in system base1 can haven't precise representation in system base2.
+Some numbers in system base1 don't have precise representation in system base2.

 ```
 1. Split inputNumber into intPartStr - part to left of the point,
    and fractPartStr - part to right of the point.
-2. Put intPart := toInteger(intPartStr) - MPI, representing intPartStr as number.
+2. Put intPart := toInteger(intPartStr) - MPI, intPartStr as number.
 3. Put fractPart := {toInteger(fractPartStr), pow(base1, fractPartStr.size)} -
-   rational number, consisting of MPIs {numerator, denominator},
+   rational number consisting of MPIs {numerator, denominator}
    representing fractPartStr as number from [0, 1).
 4. Put outString := toString(intPart).
 5. If fractPart > 0 and digitsAfterPoint > 0: